 2022 Artist Statement

 Seeing a sunset and painting it on site is not the same as painting in my studio.
-The emotional connection is so real in an outdoor setting.
-To hear the waves or frogs on a lake, to feel the crisp Minnesota air, to bask in the sunshine, and to touch the waving grasses, all make my creativity soar.
+The emotional connection is very real in an outdoor setting.
+To hear the frogs by a lake, to feel the crisp Minnesota air, to bask in the sunshine, and to touch the waving grasses, all make my creativity soar.
 This is why I paint in watercolor and acrylic outdoors.

-Mark making is a great start to a painting.
-When I begin I might use a votive candle to randomly draw into the watercolor paper, I am making lines that resist the paint.
-In many of my landscapes you can see them in the grasses or stems of flowers.
-Then, I use a large Hake brush for a watery sky and add grey and yellow to it, a sunrise emerges.
-When I use a smaller square brush and dip it in the blue green paint, treetops pop up in my landscape painting.
-My palette knife or my fingernail make marks in wet paint that form grasses in the foreground or birch trees in the background.
-And lastly, scrubbing slightly with a damp brush makes with paper look like fog in the distance.
+Mark making is a great way to start a painting.
+When I begin I might use a votive candle to randomly draw into the watercolor paper, This process makes lines that resist the paint.
+Or I might just play with color.
+Then, I use a large brush for a watery sky.
+My palette knife or my fingernail make marks in wet paint.
+These marks form grasses in the foreground or birch trees in the background.
+Or for a real challenge, I do an entire work of art with a credit card or palette knife.

 I enjoy the process of making marks.
 All of my senses are used in my art making process.